-The Audit Committee monitored the accounting and financial reporting process and the effectiveness of the internal control system and the risk management system based on information such as reporting by the head of the internal audit department and the auditor of the financial statements.
-No material weaknesses were identified by the auditor in the internal control system for financial reporting purposes or the risk early warning system.
+The Audit Committee monitored the accounting and financial reporting process as well as the effectiveness of the internal control system and the risk management system based on information such as reporting by the head of the internal audit department and the auditor of the financial statements.
+No material weaknesses were identified in the internal control system for financial reporting purposes or the risk early warning system.

 The Audit Committee additionally undertook preparations for the Supervisory Board's proposal for the appointment of the financial statement auditor by the Annual General Meeting, the engagement of the auditor and agreement on the auditor's fee.
-It monitored the effectiveness of the audit and the independence of the auditor as well as the supplementary non-audit services provided by the auditor in addition to the financial statement audit.
+It monitored the effectiveness of the audit and the independence of the auditor as well as the supplementary non-audit services provided in addition to the financial statement audit.
+In this context, the committee had the auditor confirm their independence.

-The Audit Committee continually exchanged information with the auditor about the material audit risks and the necessary focus of the audit.
+The Audit Committee continually exchanged information with the auditor about the material audit risks and the necessary direction of the audit, as well as discussing the areas of focus for the audit proposed by the auditor.

-Furthermore, the Audit Committee obtained information on an ongoing basis on enhancements to the compliance management system, (particularly regarding anti-corruption measures), the handling of suspected compliance violations, progress in significant litigation, new legal and regulatory risks, and the risk situation, risk tracking, and risk monitoring in the Group.
+Furthermore, the Audit Committee obtained information on an ongoing basis on enhancements to the compliance management system (particularly regarding anti-corruption measures), on the handling of suspected compliance violations, progress in significant litigation, new legal and regulatory risks, and on the risk situation, risk tracking, and risk monitoring in the Group.
 The internal audit department provided regular reports about risk assessments.

 The heads of the relevant departments also participated in meetings of the Audit Committee on selected agenda items, reported on these and answered questions.
-In addition, the Chair of the Audit Committee discussed important matters between meetings, particularly with the Supervisory Board Chair, the (interim) CFO and the auditor.
+In addition, the Chair of the Audit Committee discussed important matters between meetings, particularly with the Supervisory Board Chair, the CFO and the auditor.
 The key results of these discussions were reported regularly to the Audit Committee and the Supervisory Board.